-Joshua is the managing partner of the firm’s Thomasville, Georgia office, from which he manages the firm’s practice throughout the State of Georgia.
-Joshua also practices in the firm’s Tallahassee, Florida office, where he handles matters throughout North Florida and the panhandle.
+Joshua is the managing partner of the firm’s Tallahassee, Florida and Thomasville, Georgia offices.
+Joshua practices in the firm’s Tallahassee, Florida office, where he handles matters throughout North Florida, the panhandle, and throughout the State of Georgia.
 Joshua has been a trial lawyer since 2002 and began practicing with the firm in 2006.

 Joshua practices in the area of general civil litigation and his trial practice has been devoted to wrongful death, products liability, negligent security, construction defect, premises liability, professional malpractice and trucking/automobile liability.
 He also represents insurance companies in first party litigation and coverage disputes in casualty, environmental and professional liability claims.
 He practices in both State and Federal Court throughout the States of Florida and Georgia.

 - U.S. District Court, Middle District of Florida

 - U.S. District Court, Northern District of Florida